Hudson River Park: 2010s and 2020s

 The state's first memorial to the LGBT community was dedicated in June 2018, at Hudson River Park near the Christopher Street Pier.
 The memorial, an abstract work by Anthony Goicolea, consists of nine boulders arranged in a circle.
 The memorial honors the victims of the 2016 Orlando nightclub shooting, most of whom were gay.
 The Pier 54 project, later renamed Little Island, opened in May 2021.
 Additionally, in early 2020, Cuomo announced that he would expand the park onto Pier 76, which contained a New York City Police Department tow pound that was in the process of closing.
 Pier 76 opened on June 9, 2021, under the existing canopy of the former tow pound.
 In 2022, Manhattan borough president Mark Levine proposed converting one lane of the West Side Highway into a bike path due to heavy traffic on Hudson River Park's bike lane.

-Amenities
+Gansevoort Peninsula opened in the West Village in late 2023.
+By then, the park attracted 17 million annual visitors and had spurred commercial development along the West Side, including the IAC Building and a redevelopment of St. John's Terminal.

+Description and amenities

+Hudson River Park is a 550-acre waterfront public park that stretches for 4.5 mi along the west side of Manhattan.

 Recreation

 Recreational facilities of many kinds are located throughout Hudson River Park, catering to organized and individual sports, leisure activities, and activities for children.
 A defining physical feature of Hudson River Park is the 5 mi bike and running path that runs the park's length, connecting northward to Riverside South north of 59th Street and southward to Battery Park.
 Constructed by the State Department of Transportation, it is "the busiest bikeway in America" according to the Park Trust.